-identified by the EC in its original panel request.
-As demonstrated above, the "as applied" findings did not cover the subsequent determinations identified by the EC in its annex to the its Article 21.5 panel request.
+24. That is, the "as applied" findings made by the original panel and the Appellate Body covered the determinations made in the 15 investigations and 16 administrative reviews identified by the EC in its original panel request.
+As demonstrated above, the "as applied" findings did not cover the subsequent determinations identified by the EC in the annex to its Article 21.5 panel request.

-35. An "as applied" challenge concerns the "application of a general rule to a specific set of facts."40 By contrast:
+25. An "as applied" challenge concerns the "application of a general rule to a specific set of facts."
+By contrast, "an 'as such' claim challenges laws, regulations, or other instruments of a